LamineTou/Lamine-TOURE/README.md

 I am graduated with a <b>Master's degree in bioinformatics and multi-Omics engineering </b> from the University of Paris-Est Créteil.
 In this course I learned about bioinformatics and its applications in the health field.
 My different trainings have allowed me to have a wide range of knowledge in the field of health and environment as well as an integrative vision of different fields for health (One Health concept).

-<b>I am passionate about artificial intelligence, especially machine learning and it's application on cancer</b>.
+<b>I'm passionate about artificial intelligence, particularly machine learning and its application to health, especially cancer.</b>.

 # `Links`